Matt Worswick at The Latymer

 Having grown up in Old Swan, inner-city Liverpool, Matt was brought up on classic, homely cooking.

 Spending summers with his grandmother on The Isle of Man, Matt saw first hand the benefits of growing your own fruit and vegetables, and her waste not, want not philosophy has stuck firm as an ethos he follows to this day.

-A familiar face to foodie television viewers, Matt has appeared on BBC1's MasterChefs: The Professionals in 2010 and most recently BBC2's Great British Menu in 2015.
+A familiar face to foodie television viewers, Matt has appeared on BBC1's MasterChef: The Professionals in 2010 and most recently BBC2's Great British Menu in 2015.

-Matt’s love of nature’s larder is reflective of his time at the 2 Michelin-star 4 AA Rosette Le Champignon Sauvage in Gloucestershire where he and his mentor, renowned head chef David Everritt-Matthias, made use of the restaurant’s fruitful kitchen garden whilst foraging for champignon and wild garlic in the abundant local countryside, recalling, “It wasn’t foraging because it was fashionable, it was foraging because it was free, and, more importantly, fantastic.”
+Matt’s love of nature’s larder is reflective of his time at the 2 Michelin-star 4 AA Rosette Le Champignon Sauvage in Gloucestershire where he met his mentor, renowned head chef David Everritt-Matthias,a leading pioneer at the foraging momentum.
+Recalling this time, Matt reveals that “It wasn’t foraging because it was fashionable, it was foraging because it was free, and, more importantly, fantastic.”
 It was here that Matt had the opportunity to develop his own style, indulging his passion for creating clean dishes using simple and often cheaper cuts of meat to transform them into something spectacular, describing the French Cotswolds restaurant as “one of the most influential places” he has worked.